2024–25 Elon Phoenix women's basketball team

-The 2024–25 Elon Phoenix women's basketball team represents Elon University during the 2024–25 NCAA Division I women's basketball season.
-The Phoenix, led by 14th-year head coach Charlotte Smith, play their home games at the Schar Center in Elon, North Carolina as members of the Coastal Athletic Association.
+The 2024–25 Elon Phoenix women's basketball team represented Elon University during the 2024–25 NCAA Division I women's basketball season.
+The Phoenix, led by 14th-year head coach Charlotte Smith, played their home games at the Schar Center in Elon, North Carolina as members of the Coastal Athletic Association.

 Previous season

 The Phoenix finished the 2023–24 season 11–21, 7–11 in CAA play, to finish in a tie for ninth place.
 They were defeated by Campbell in the second round of the CAA tournament.